 not include a separate entrance door in the front elevation.

-Proposals should be no higher than 2.4m at side boundaries.
+Proposals should be no higher than 2.4m in height at side boundaries.
 Height will be measured from the adjoining properties and ground level changes taken into consideration.

 Proposals for single storey side extensions should not include balconies or terraces.